The Metropolis-Hastings algorithm in C

 Markov chains form a fundamentally important class of stochastic processes.
 It would be hard to over stress their importance in probability, statistics, and, more broadly, science and technology.
 They are indispensable in random simulations, particularly those based on the Markov chain Monte Carlo methods.
 In this post, we’ll have a look some Markov chain basics needed for such simulation methods.

 This is the first part of a series of posts on Mark chain Monte Carlo methods.
 This post covers the basics of Markov chains, which is the more involved part.
 The second part will cover Monte Carlo methods.
 The third part will combine the ideas from the first two parts.
-Overall, the three posts will sketch the mechanics of Markov chain Monte Carlo (MCMC) methods, whose importance and applications I detailed in a previous post.
+Overall, the three posts will sketch the mechanics of Markov chain Monte Carlo (MCMC) methods.

 Markov chains vs Markov processes